cloudfoundry/garden-runc-release/docs/store-sizing-and-garbage-collection.md

 ## How do I configure the garbage collection threshold?

-To set the GC threshold, use the `grootfs.reserved_space_for_other_jobs_in_mb` BOSH property.
+The `grootfs.reserved_space_for_other_jobs_in_mb` BOSH property is also used to set the GC threshold.
 When this property is set, the threshold is calculated as follows:

 ```
-threshold = sizeof(/var/vcap/data disk) in MB - (grootfs.reserved_space_for_other_jobs_in_mb)
+threshold = max(sizeof(/var/vcap/data disk) in MB - (grootfs.reserved_space_for_other_jobs_in_mb), 0)
 ```

-In other words, GrootFS will use as much of the disk as possible, but will try to preserve at least `grootfs.reserved_space_for_other_jobs_in_mb` MB for other jobs to use.
-The hope is that this makes it easier for operators to configure the threshold to a value that actually makes sense!
-I.e. Rather than having to correctly guess a value to explicitly set the threshold value to.

-**Note** If the value of `grootfs.reserved_space_for_other_jobs_in_mb` is > the size of the disk, then the threshold is set to 0, meaning that garbage collection will run on every container create.

-**Note** Container creates will not fail if the new container would cause GrootFS to encroach into the reserved disk space, but garbage collection will be performed after creation.
+When there is sufficient disk space for the given reserved space and the minimum GrootFS store size (15GB), the store will be limited to `disk size` - `reserved space`, and garbage collection will occur as soon as the used store space approaches this limit.
+For small disks, or large reserved space, where the whole disk is shared between GrootFS and other jobs, garbage collection might run on each container creation.

 ## What value do you recommend I set grootfs.reserved_space_for_other_jobs_in_mb to?